ajinkya-85/AI-Powered-DB-MyDB-/Readme.md

 </video>

-## 🚀 Features
+## Features

-- **🤖 AI Query Generation**: Describe what you need in natural language, and the application generates the corresponding SQL query using Google Gemini (supports models like Gemini 2.5 Flash, Pro, and more).
+- **AI Query Generation**: Describe what you need in natural language, and the application generates the corresponding SQL query using Google Gemini (supports models like Gemini 2.5 Flash, Pro, and more).
-- **🔍 Smart Database Scanning**: Automatically detects SQLite databases (`.db`, `.sqlite`, `.sqlite3`) on your system or within specific folders.
+- **Smart Database Scanning**: Automatically detects SQLite databases (`.db`, `.sqlite`, `.sqlite3`) on your system or within specific folders.
-- **⚡ Interactive Query Execution**: Execute generated queries safely and view results in a dynamic, scrollable grid.
+- **Interactive Query Execution**: Execute generated queries safely and view results in a dynamic, scrollable grid.
-- **📋 Table Inspector**: Browse database schemas and view table contents instantly.
+- **Table Inspector**: Browse database schemas and view table contents instantly.
-- **💾 Data Export**: Export query results to CSV format for reporting or external analysis.
+- **Data Export**: Export query results to CSV format for reporting or external analysis.
-- **🎨 Modern Interface**: Built with CustomTkinter for a sleek look, featuring toggleable **Light** and **Dark** themes.
+- **Modern Interface**: Built with CustomTkinter for a sleek look, featuring toggleable **Light** and **Dark** themes.
-- **🔐 Secure Configuration**: Locally stores API keys and user preferences.
+- **Secure Configuration**: Locally stores API keys and user preferences.

-## 📋 Prerequisites
+## Prerequisites

 Ensure you have **Python 3.8** or higher installed on your system.
 You will also need a Google Gemini API key.

-## 🛠️ Installation
+## Installation

 1.  **Clone the repository** or download the source code to your local machine.
 2.  **Install required dependencies** using pip: